toddaustin07/MQTT-Discovery/README.md

 Also configurable on a device-by-device basis are QoS and Retention options.

-Note that, for now, sending updates back to MQTT is functional only for the MQTT-created devices containing **switches** (switch, plug, light).

 *If you have the need for other SmartThings devices to publish MQTT messages, check out my [MQTT SmartApp](https://github.com/toddaustin07/MQTT_SmartApp).*

 #### Switch example